Aidil Zafuan: Senior

-Aidil made his debut on 18 July 2007 against Cambodia.
-He also scored his first international goal in his debut against Cambodia.
+Aidil made his debut on 18 July 2007 against Cambodia where he also scored his first international goal in his debut against Cambodia.
 He then became one of the players from the under-23 side who were selected into Malaysia 2007 AFC Asian Cup squad.
 He only made his appearance in the last game against Iran where Malaysia lost 0–2.

-Aidil received his first red card in international duty during the World Cup qualifier second leg against Bahrain.
+Aidil received his first red card in international duty during the 2010 FIFA World Cup qualifiers second leg against Bahrain.
 As a result, he was banned by FIFA from taking part in international match for three games.